 Services not covered by Medicare Not covered under any condition Covered only under specific conditions covered under your medical benefit).
-Air or ground travel not related to medical appointments Parking fees incurred other than at lodging or hospital For lodging: Deposits Utilities (if billed separate from the rent payment) Phone calls, newspapers, movie rentals and gift cards Expenses for lodging when staying with a relative or friend Meals In-home non-medical personal care As specifically described as a covered service in the medical benefits chart in this chapter.
+Air or ground travel not related to medical appointments Parking fees incurred other than at lodging or hospital For lodging: Deposits Utilities (if billed separate from the rent payment) Phone calls, newspapers, movie rentals and gift cards Expenses for lodging when staying with a relative or friend Meals Non-medical personal care As specifically described as a covered service in the medical benefits chart in this chapter.
 Personal emergency response system (PERS) As specifically described as a covered service in the medical benefits chart in this chapter.
-UnitedHealthcare Healthy at Home post-discharge program As specifically described as a covered service in the medical benefits chart in this chapter.
-Fitness program SilverSneakers® As specifically described as a covered service in the medical benefits chart in this chapter.
+Fitness program Renew Active [®] by UnitedHealthcare.
+As specifically described as a covered service in the medical benefits chart in this chapter.
 Self-administered drugs in an outpatient hospital Covered only under specific conditions.